Modified: 2022-08-30 07:51:29

-Low expansion version of Plainsman Clays/Digitalfire G2926B cone 6 clear base glaze
+Low expansion version of Plainsman Clays/Digitalfire G2926B cone 6 clear glaze

-This looks very promising.
-With 10% added zircopax it produces a white of even lower thermal expansion.
+With 10% added zircopax this produces a white of even lower thermal expansion.
 We have subjected various Plainsman P300 pieces (a difficult-to-fit-glazes-to body) to 300F:IceWater thermal shocking and there is no crazing.
+However that much zircon can induce crawling issues, we have found that 3% tin and 5% zirocpax is better.

 Ferro Frit 3249 can be substituted for Fusion F-69 (although F-69 is more reliable for ceramics).
 Likely any kaolin can be used.

-Although there is only 12.5% kaolin this will suspend well if you follow the same procedure as explained for G2926B.
+Although there is only 12.5% kaolin this will suspend well if the slurry is thixotropic.
 In our initial mix 5000g water and 6000g powder produced 1.47SG.
 That was very watery so we added about 10g of Epsom salts to gel it.

 G2926B has proven to be my most durable, crystal clear, non-crazing, easy-to-use general purpose cone 6 base glaze (from dozens I developed).
 However, some porcelains (e.g. Plainsman P300) need an even lower thermal expansion.
 G2926S adjusts "B" (by adding low-expansion MgO at the expense of high-expansion KNaO).
 Yet it has the same gloss.
 The insides of these P300 mugs use it (with 10% added Zircopax to make white).
 "S" is not an all-purpose recipe, it could shiver on high silica bodies, use it if G2926B fails an IWCT test for crazing.
 These mugs were fired using the PLC6DS firing schedule, the outside glazes are G2934Y silky matte with added stains.